Calendars

 Kondar Krammer (Renkeranck Steel)

-The Kondars used a steel alloy mined from the Renkeranck Mines.
-It had two properties: the alloy was very resistant to rust, and it was hardened so hard ordinary tools could not bite it.
-The Money Rancks carried two files, an ordinary file which was not supposed to bite, and a special file which could scratch a krammer to confirm the authenticity of this money.
+The Kondars used Brimmboric steel for their coins, mined from the Ramrock and Grimrock mines.
+It had two properties: the alloy was very resistant to rust, and it could be hardened so hard ordinary tools could not bite it.
+The Coin Rancks carried two files, an ordinary file which was not supposed to bite, and a special file made from Valcamic steel which could scratch a krammer to confirm the authenticity of this money.

-Virtually impossible to counterfeit and in limited supply, controlled by the single guild that ran the Renkeranck Mine, they were even valued against gold and considered a stable currency during the Kondarian Iron Empire era.
-Many coins remained in circulation in later eras due to their durability.
+Virtually impossible to counterfeit or clip and in limited supply, controlled by the Renkeranck Guild running the mines during their era, they were even valued against gold and considered a stable currency during the Kondarian Iron Empire era.
+Many coins remained in circulation in later eras due to their durability and their presumed value protected them from being smelted into weapons grade steel.

 Hellornian Helvar (The Dragonscale Money)